mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### New features

 * **Design Microservices** - **The documentation path accepts the dot character**
-You can now use the dot character within the Api documentation path.
+You can now use the dot character within the API documentation path.

 ### Fixes